catskull/catskull.github.io/_posts/2015-04-28-android-wear-moto-360-review.md

+---
+layout: post
+title:  "Android Wear/Moto 360 Review"
+date:   2015-04-28
+categories: reviews
+---
 ***Disclaimer: Below is a wall of rambling and poorly worded text.
-Don't judge me TOO much...
+Don't judge me TOO much...***

 Just over a year ago, Google unveiled Android Wear, their version of Android specifically tailored for so-called "smart watches" or "wearables".
 Among the first devices announced was the Moto 360.
 As the name implies, it was extremely notable due to it's completely round display - something almost completely unheard of at the time (and even extremely uncommon today).
 Though the first two Android Wear devices launched on June 25, 2014 at Google's I/O, the much anticipated Moto 360 wouldn't be available until September 5.
 It seemed somewhat odd that the flagship smart watch wouldn't be the first to arrive.
 It was announced at that same I/O that "everyone [there] whould receive their own Moto 360......when they are available..."
 Why wouldn't Google just give everyone an LG G watch, since they were already available?
 The world may never know.
 That detail isn't really the point of this post though.